ax.utils

 Typeutils

-ax.utils.common.typeutils.checked_cast(typ: Type[T], val: V, exception: Optional[Exception] = None) T[source]
+ax.utils.common.typeutils.checked_cast(typ: type[T], val: V, exception: Optional[Exception] = None) T[source]

 Cast a value to a type (with a runtime safety check).